 10 Healthy Habits to Develop in Your 30s

-November marks my birthday month, and as each year passes by, I am reminded I am not that 20 something who can bounce back easily like I used to.
+November marks my birthday month, and as each year passes by, I am reminded I am not that 20-something who can bounce back easily like I used to.
 I am a firm believer that your 30s set you up for the foundation of the rest of your life.
 What you do in this decade can allow you to age gracefully or set you up for an uphill battle down the line.
-If you want to live your best quality life, here are 10 Healthy Habits to develop in your 30s.
+If you want to live your best quality life, here are 10 Healthy Habits to Develop in your 30s.

 Focus on Mental Health

 Oftentimes, in our thirties, we embark on a journey of self-discovery.
-We are coming into our own careers, establishing families, and face many life changes.
+We are coming into our own careers, establishing families, and facing many life changes.
 This can be stressful for those who feel like they are not ready to “adult” yet.
 Consider seeking professional help to navigate the changes you’re facing.

 Make Exercise a Priority

 Exercise is essential to healthy aging.
 You do not have to be a star athlete, but you should get the minimum recommendations.
-As we age, preserving our musculoskeletal system is essential to slow aged related conditions and preserve brain health.
+As we age, preserving our musculoskeletal system is essential to slow aged-related conditions and preserve brain health.
 Exercise helps keep our range of motion and improves our mood.
 To receive the benefits of exercise, you should get a minimum of 150 minutes a week.

 Prioritize Good Nutrition

 Do you remember the days when you could eat a whole pizza and not feel the repercussions as quickly as you do now?
 It is time to be more aware of what you’re putting into your body and fuel it correctly to meet the demands of your day.
 You may find your body is more sensitive to what you feed it, and you hold on to things longer than you used to.
-Adjust the amount of food you eat to account for the natural slow down of your metabolism.
+Adjust the amount of food you eat to account for the natural slowdown of your metabolism.

 Do not let busyness and stress derail your eating.
-When we do not fuel our body with the correct nutrients, we open ourselves to metabolic conditions.
+When we do not fuel our bodies with the correct nutrients, we open ourselves to metabolic conditions.
 Focus on cooking at home over eating out.